Parker Boudreaux: Professional wrestling career

-Paul Heyman praised Boudreaux, comparing him with Brock Lesnar.
+WWE (2021–2022)

 Boudreaux signed a development contract with WWE in 2021.
-On the October 12 edition of NXT, Boudreaux debuted as the enforcer to Joe Gacy.
-Boudreaux made his debut under the ring name Harland on December 14, 2021, at NXT, defeating Guru Raaj.
-Harland's final appearance came on the March 1 edition of NXT where he defeated Draco Anthony in a singles match.
-Harland was released from WWE on April 1.
+On the October 12 episode of NXT, Boudreaux debuted for the NXT brand as the enforcer to Joe Gacy.
+Boudreaux made his in-ring debut under the ring name Harland on the December 14 episode, defeating Guru Raaj.
+Harland's final appearance in WWE came on the March 1 episode of NXT where he defeated Draco Anthony before he was released on April 1, 2022.

+All Elite Wrestling (2022–2024)

-After his release, Boudreaux worked a few matches with Major League Wrestling.
-He also began to appear on All Elite Wrestling's programs AEW Dark, AEW Dark: Elevation and AEW Rampage with Ari Daivari and Slim J as part of a stable named The Trustbusters.
+In July 2022, Boudreaux, under his real name, began to appear on All Elite Wrestling's (AEW) programs Dark, Dark: Elevation, and Rampage with Ari Daivari and Slim J as part of a stable named The Trustbusters.
 In August, he signed a contract with AEW.
-He made his AEW Dynamite debut on December 21, 2022, aligning with Swerve Strickland as a new member of Strickland’s stable named Mogul Affiliates.
-In June 2023, it was reported that Boudreaux had suffered an injury and would be out of action and was released on April, 2024.
+He made his Dynamite debut on December 21, 2022, aligning with Swerve Strickland as a new member of Strickland's stable, Mogul Affiliates.
+In June 2023, it was reported that Boudreaux had suffered an injury and would be out of action.
+He was released in April 2024.

+Independent circuit (2022, 2024–present)

+Boudreaux at a Regatta Pro Wrestling event in Charleston, West Virginia in July 2024.

-While still under contract with AEW, Boudreaux made his debut for Lucha Libre AAA Worldwide (AAA) by attacking Octagon Jr..
-He wrestled on multi-men matches at Triplemanía XXXII: Monterrey and Triplemanía XXXII: Tijuana.
+In June 2022, after his release from WWE, Boudreaux briefly worked with Major League Wrestling.
+While still under contract with AEW in early 2024, Boudreaux made his debut for Lucha Libre AAA Worldwide (AAA) by attacking Octagon Jr. He wrestled in multi-men matches at Triplemanía XXXII: Monterrey and Triplemanía XXXII: Tijuana.
+Following his release from AEW, he began working on the independent circuit.